 Do you know the difference between Net Tonnage and Lightweight Tonnage?
-By my count there are at least six different ways a vessel’s “tonnage” is measured in regards to ships, MODUs, and other types of commercial vessels (Displacement Tonnage, Standard Displacement Tonnage, Deadweight Tonnage, Lightweight Tonnage, Gross Registered Tonnage, and Net Registered Tonnage).
+By my count there are at least eight different ways a vessel’s “tonnage” is measured in regards to ships, MODUs, and other types of commercial vessels (Displacement Tonnage, Standard Displacement Tonnage, Deadweight Tonnage, Lightweight Tonnage, Gross Tonnage, Net Tonnage, Gross Registered Tonnage, and Net Registered Tonnage).

 If you’re a little confused about what all these different units of measurement mean, here’s a quick guide to help straighten you out the next time someone asks you “how much your ship weighs”.